 One of the most difficult things to learn about black and white printing is to recognise good from bad prints and know how to make any print into a good print.
 For me this was just a matter of time.
 Working for Ilford for 21 years seeing and talking about prints, good and bad, every day was one way to do this.
 More usually it just needs practice, practice and more practice.
-To guide you, I have run many dozens of darkroom printing courses and Ilford Darkroom Masterclasses and the two most common features that could be improved in the prints that I see are:
+To guide you, I have run hundreds of darkroom printing courses and Ilford Darkroom Masterclasses and the two most common features that could be improved in the prints that I see are:

 - Low contrast – it is easier to make low contrast prints but high contrast gives more striking prints.